ecoruh/rabbitha/README.md

 # rabbitha
-A highly available RabbitMQ wrapper.
+A highly available RabbitMQ client wrapper.

 ## The goal
 The goal of this project is to create a thin and robust wrapper around amqplib so that RabbitMQ clients do not crash during service disruptions.
 Secondly they seemlessly work in a round robbin RabbitMQ cluster.